Skip to content

 Tone adapts to the context.
 It’s how you express your voice depending on the situation or audience.

-• Use plain language.
-Be clear, direct, and concise in patterns.
+• Use plain language; be clear, direct, and concise

 • Be inclusive.
-Avoid gendered language; refer to “maker” or “crocheter” rather than “he/she.”
+Use “maker” or “crocheter” rather than gendered terms